Outbreak Reporting Requirements for Facilities and Programs

 What will the health department do when they receive an outbreak report?

-Health department staff will collect and assess information about each ill person, such as the date illness began, symptoms experienced, and exposure history.
+LHD staff will collect and assess information about each ill person, such as the date illness began, symptoms experienced, and exposure history.
 Specimens might be collected for laboratory testing.
-The health department might need to interview people at the facility or program, both those who are ill and those who have not been ill, to identify factors that might be associated with illness.
-Under 12VAC5-90-90.d of the Virginia Regulations for Disease Reporting and Control, it has been clarified that persons reporting an outbreak may report identifying and contact information for individuals included in the outbreak.
-Most importantly, the health department will recommend steps to follow to stop the outbreak and reduce the risk of disease.
+The LHD might interview people at the facility or program, both those who are ill and those who are well, to identify factors associated with illness.
+Most importantly, the LHD will recommend actions that will prevent spread of disease/illness and stop the outbreak.

 How can I get more information?